Bachelor's Degree in Computer Programming

 Courses cover concepts in computer science, programming, and data, along with core topics such as mathematics, science, and English.
 Learners may also complete a thesis or final project.

-Online bachelor's degrees in computer programming often offer more flexibility and affordability than on-campus degrees.
+Online computer programmer degrees often offer more flexibility and affordability than on-campus degrees.
 However, some students prefer the structure and face-to-face interaction of on-campus programs.

 Comparing Bachelor's Degree Options